Rowing Machine Technique: Master Proper Form for Better Results

 How to execute:

-• Push HARD through heels, driving the seat back
+• Drive through the feet powerfully, pushing the seat back

 • Arms stay straight until legs are nearly extended